Are Power Inverters Bad For Your Car?

 Wattage Power

-You need to know what devices you’re going to be running from the power inverter before you buy it.
+You need to know what devices you’re going to be operating from the power inverter before you purchase it.

-For example, if you want to run a TV and DVD player for your kids in the back seats, what’s their total Wattage?
+For example, if you want to run a TV and DVD player for your little ones in the rear seats, what’s their total Wattage?

 Let’s say the TV puts out 50 Watts and the DVD player 20 Watts.
-(These are estimated figures.)
+(These are rough figures.)

-Calculate the total power (Watts) the inverter needs to output.
+Calculate the total power (Watts) the inverter needs to produce.
 In this example, it’s 70 Watts.
 It’ll be distinct for you.

 It’s then prudent to add a 10% buffer for safety.
 That would take the figure to 77 Watts.

-That means you should buy a power inverter with at least 132 Watts.
+That means you should purchase a power inverter with at least 132 Watts.

 If you don’t, it’ll frequently trip out as the in-built fuses protect its circuitry.